-Cerity Partners, LLC is a registered investment advisory firm that provides investment management, financial planning, tax preparation and planning and other services for couples, family offices and business owners.
+Cerity Partners LLC is a registered investment advisory firm that provides investment management, financial planning, tax preparation and planning and other services for individuals and families.
 It caters largely to high net worth investors, although it does count non-high net worth individuals and various institutional investors as clients.

 The bottom line: Cerity Partners is a New York-based wealth management firm that offers services targeted towards high net worth individuals.